UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Point and click onscreen to construct defenses
+- Point and click onscreen to construct defenses in the direction displayed by the clock
-- Use arrow keys to solve clock puzzles frequently
+- Use arrow keys and mouse to solve clock puzzles frequently
 - After surviving a number of waves, a new level is displayed, up to three levels
 - Use rewards earned from correctly solving clock puzzles to buy upgrades/disposables/defenses
 - Select disposable items gathered in the game and use then on waves of enemies